 In the 1990’s, she opened her first gallery in Paris, Fiat & Dhoye art contemporain and then partnered with Claudine Papillon.

 In 2004, she opened the gallery Dominique Fiat in the Marais, nearby the Picasso museum.
 She specialized in contemporary art and new images technologies.
 Dominique Fiat supports the most original creators by organizing the first French exhibitions of young talents such as Camille Henrot, Safaa Erruas, Hicham Berrada and Eva Nielsen.
-The gallery participates in many fairs: FIAC, Paris-Photo, Photo Miami, Volta New York and Art Basel and encouraged the development of emerging markets by joining the Marrakech and Istanbul art fairs.
+The gallery participates in many fairs: FIAC, Paris-Photo, Photo Miami, Volta New York and Art Basel and encouraged the development of emerging markets.

 “October Gallery opened in 1979, to exhibit contemporary art from around the world.
 In the 90’s October Gallery became the point of reference in London for contemporary African art and artists.
 We collaborated widely on projects with institutions such as SOAS – University of London, the British Museum, and the V&A – Victoria and Albert Museum.
 As AKAA will be the first fair in Paris dedicated to contemporary art from Africa, it will be very interesting to be part of the committee and lend my experience to the selection.”